 I found my camp cot served me well for multiple reasons.
 I could camp, I could visit family without usurping someone’s bed, and I had an extra bed for visitors at home as well.
 As time goes on, I just keep finding more reasons to love my camping cot.

 Precautions and Prerequisites for Hiking with a Cot

-Camping beds are not generally suited for long-distance backpacking trips because of size and weight issues, but you could probably do it with careful planning.
+Camping beds, much like other heavy camping gear such as camping generators, are not generally suited for long-distance backpacking trips because of size and weight issues, but you could probably do it with careful planning.
 If you plan to do some hiking to your camping destination, a lighter camp cot with a sturdy carrying case would be a good choice.
 You may have to consider what adding this extra weight to your pack will mean for the long haul and readjust or eliminate other items to accommodate it.